 Too much coffee could increase dementia risk, study shows

-In Kentucky, more than 75,000 people 65 and older are living with the disease, which is the sixth leading cause of death in the state.
+In Kentucky, more than 75,000 people 65 and older are living with Alzheimer’s disease, which is the sixth-leading cause of death in the state.

-Coffee is part of many people’s morning routines, but researchers say consuming too much Joe could put your brain at risk.
+Drinking coffee is part of many people’s morning routines, but researchers say high levels of coffee consumption could put your brain at risk.

-A study out of Australia showed consuming more than six cups of coffee daily led to a 53% increased risk of developing dementia later in life.
+study out of Australia found an association between coffee and dementia.
+Consuming more than six cups of coffee daily led to a 53% increased risk of developing dementia later in life.
 While the researchers are not sure exactly how too much coffee links with brain health issues, they noted that finding the right balance of consumption may help protect against future brain difficulties.

-“Accounting for all possible permutations, we consistently found that higher coffee consumption was significantly associated with reduced brain volume — essentially, drinking more than six cups of coffee a day may be putting you at risk of brain diseases such as dementia and stroke,” said Kitty Pham, the lead researcher of the study.
+“Accounting for all possible permutations, we consistently found that higher coffee consumption was significantly associated with reduced brain volume — essentially, drinking six or more cups of coffee a day may be putting you at risk of brain diseases such as dementia and stroke,” said Kitty Pham, the lead researcher of the study.

 Dementia is a degenerative brain condition.
-Over time, the condition affects memory, thinking, behavior and the ability to perform everyday tasks.
-In Kentucky, more than 75,000 people 65 and older are living with the disease, which is the sixth leading cause of death in the state.
+Over time, the condition causes serious cognitive decline – it affects memory, thinking, behavior and the ability to perform everyday tasks.
+In Kentucky, more than 75,000 people 65 and older are living with the disease, which is the sixth-leading cause of death in the state.

-According to Gregory Cooper, M.D., Ph.D., chief of adult neurology and director of the Norton Neuroscience Institute Memory Center, while the findings are interesting, more research is needed to draw a conclusion.
+You don’t have to quit all coffee intake.
+According to Gregory E. Cooper, M.D., Ph.D., chief of adult neurology and director of the Norton Neuroscience Institute Memory Center, while the findings are interesting, more research is needed to draw a final conclusion.

 “It looks like a solid study, but it would be hard to reach a strong conclusion yet,” Dr. Cooper said.
 “In fact, there is data suggesting that caffeine generally, and coffee more specifically, might even be protective to the brain.
 The difference is the quantity.
 Some small amount is good, and too much becomes bad.”

-In fact, Dr. Cooper, who has worked with dementia patients for more than 25 years, said up to 40% of dementia cases are preventable.
+In fact, Dr. Cooper, who has worked with dementia and Alzheimer’s disease patients for more than 25 years, said up to 40% of dementia cases are preventable.
 Recommendations to lower dementia risk include prevention against:

 • High blood pressure